The Weavers Trail

 Back to Search

-From Eaglesham, the most straightforward way is take the road southeast towards Ardoch Burn, but turn southwest to go by Over Enoch to Carrot where the public road ends.
-From there a waymarked track diverts in the vicinity of buildings at Myres Hill and goes south through the windfarm.
-Heading over Crook Hill (339m), descend to High Overmuir and down south by the east edge of the forest to join the minor road at Longgreen, 4km from Darvel.
+From Eaglesham, the most straightforward way is take the road southeast towards Ardoch Burn, but turn southwest to go by Over Enoch towards Carrot.
+At NS576482, before reaching Carrot, a track goes southwest and into the forest.
+At Myres Hill, follow the diversion and head generally south through the windfarm.
+Passing over Crook Hill (339m), descend to High Overmuir and down south by the east edge of the forest to join the minor road at Longgreen, 4km from Darvel.

 OS Landranger 64 (Glasgow) & 71 (Lanark & Upper Nithsdale)